 Though the country is full of many colorful festivals, there are 10 major festivals like Dashain/Tihar, Buddha Jayanti, Gai Jatra, Janai Purnima, Teej, Chhat, Fagun Purnima, Maghe Sakrati, Indra Jatra and Mahashivratri celebrated Nepal which reflects their unique ethnic backgrounds.

 Dasain is the most favorable festival celebrated by Nepalese people in the whole year for about 15 days including different rituals in each day, every day refers to their own histories and importance.
 Bamboo swings, family gathering, and religious facts are the most important aspects of verifying this festival.
-The festival is mainly celebrated in the month of September or October as a victory of goddess Durga over the evil Mahisashur.
+The festival is mainly celebrated in the month of September or October (also best time to do trekking in Nepal) as a victory of goddess Durga over the evil Mahisashur.
 Thus, to celebrate such ancient mythology Dasain festival is celebrated every year.

 - Tihar( Dipawali):